 At Least One Hospital Accepts Medicare Patients?
 No, but West Georgia Medical Center, 16 miles away, accepts Medicare patients.

 At Least One Hospital Accredited By Joint Commission?
 No, but West Georgia Medical Center, 16 miles away, is accredited.

 Is Georgia Considered Tax Friendly for Retirement?
 Yes

 Cons: The poverty rate is slightly above the national average.

 Notes: Areas that cater to tourists are quite nice, but some other areas are a little more "backwoods."
-Pine Mountain has grown by 22% during the last decade, but it is now on the rebound.
+Pine Mountain has lost 5% of population during the last decade, but it is now on the rebound.
 Home prices have remained steady since last year.
 The elevation is 925 feet above sea level.

 The Peach State ratified the Constitution on January 2, 1788, becoming the fourth state to enter the Union.
 By the mid-19th century, Georgia was rich in plantations and deeply dependent on the slave economy.
 During the Civil War, General Sherman captured Atlanta and set about destroying much of the state's plantation culture.